Permits

 We provide immigration services and manage your permit application for you.
 Get in touch with us today!

-The B permit, also known as “autorisation de séjour,” is granted to skilled non-EU workers, EU-27/EFTA workers or residents, individuals seeking family reunification, and retirees over 55 under specific provisions outlined in art.
+The B permit, also known as the residence permit or “autorisation de séjour,” is granted to skilled non-EU workers, EU-27/EFTA workers or residents, individuals seeking family reunification, and retirees over 55 under specific provisions outlined in art.
 33 al. 2 LEI.

 Apply for a B Permit

-The G permit, also known as “permis frontalier,” permits residents of neighboring countries like France, Germany, or Italy to work in Switzerland under specific conditions outlined in art.
+The G permit, also known as the cross-border permit or “permis frontalier,” allows residents of neighbouring countries such as France, Germany, or Italy to work in Switzerland under specific conditions outlined in art.
 35 LEI.
 It allows cross-border workers to apply online and commence work immediately.

 Apply for a G Permit

-Swiss citizenship can be attained through birth, adoption, marriage, or via application following 10 years of residency in Switzerland.
-Children born overseas to a Swiss parent automatically hold citizenship until 25, yet retaining it requires formal declaration.
-Becoming Swiss involves genuine integration into Swiss society and a commitment to its political and social life.
+Swiss citizenship can be obtained through birth, adoption, marriage, or via an application after 10 years of residency in Switzerland.
+Children born overseas to a Swiss parent automatically hold Swiss citizenship until their 25th birthday, yet retaining it requires a formal declaration.
+Becoming a Swiss citizen involves genuine integration into Swiss society and a commitment to its political and social life.

 Swiss naturalization

-For longer stays in Switzerland, one can apply for a long-term D visa, which can be obtained for purposes like marriage, family reunification, or work permit approval, allowing entry and lawful work until the permit is finalized.
+For longer stays in Switzerland, one can apply for a long-term D visa, which can be obtained for purposes like marriage, family reunification or work permit approval, allowing entry until the permit is finalized.

 Read more